venenux/alpine-wiki/tutorials/alpine-howto-qemu-on-pc.md

 * load and setup the tun module
 * allow user of qemu group to manage briged devices
 * change permissions of the configurations
+* set uid execution of bridge helper to allow to create tun devices
 * added/create our user to run the virtual machines (prevents lack of security)
 * added the user to qemu group to property create virtualmachines with access